Services

 Technology leadership, without the full-time hire.

-I work with a small number of Shopify-led businesses on a monthly retainer basis, acting as their Head of Technology: accountable for the full stack, present in the decisions that matter, and available when things go wrong.
+I work with a small number of Shopify-led businesses on a monthly retainer basis, acting as their Head of Technology: accountable for the full stack, present in the decisions that matter, available when things go wrong.

 This isn’t IT support.
 It’s technology ownership — the judgment, the governance, and the operational continuity that a growing business needs but can’t yet justify hiring full-time.